2020PB/police-brutality/reports/Oregon.md

 ### Officer tackles protester | September 5th

-During another charge after declaring unlawful assembly, an officer tackles a protester to the ground.
+During another charge near Ventura Park after declaring unlawful assembly, an officer tackles a protester to the ground.
 The protester is slammed face first into the pavement.

 tags: protester, tackle

 id: or-portland-349

-geolocation:
+geolocation: 45.5189209,-122.5469154

 **Links**